Parliamentary.ai

 Overview

-The Victims and Prisoners Bill makes significant changes to victim support, prisoner release processes, and establishes a compensation scheme for victims of contaminated blood.
-It strengthens victim rights, improves information sharing, and introduces new reporting and review mechanisms.
+The Victims and Prisoners Bill, as amended by the House of Lords, makes significant changes to victim support, prisoner release processes, and establishes a compensation scheme for victims of infected blood.
+It strengthens victims' rights, improves the handling of major incidents, and introduces new mechanisms for accountability and oversight.

 Description